 2. Cross-check the test paper: Verify the CBSE board question paper for the missing or unordered pages so that you don’t get panicked later on or attempt questions in the wrong order.

 3. Analyse the paper as per your preparation: You need to mark the questions which you can answer without a stop.
-Also eliminate the questions you definitely don’t know the answer to, so that you don’t waste time on them during the paper itself and remember to leave space for them to attempt at the end.
+Also eliminate the questions you definitely don’t know the answer to, so that you don’t waste time on them while writing the exam.
+Remember to leave space for such questions to attempt them at the end.

 5. Do the rough work: Once you are done with the things mentioned above, try to write pointers to the longer questions with a pencil, in the question paper itself.
 This will undoubtedly help to prevent the wastage of time on actually thinking what to write.
 Later you will only need to write an explanation to the said points.